-2.4.1 Air Gas Mixer-Power Valve (AGM-PV)
+2.4.1 Air-Gas Mixer

-The Air-Gas Mixer (AGM-PV) blends engine intake-air with an appropriate quantity of natural gas as required for combustion.
-The AGM-PV is installed upstream of the turbocharger compressor inlet and downstream of the engine air cleaner housing.
+The Air-Gas Mixer (AGM) blends engine intake-air with an appropriate quantity of natural gas as required for combustion.
+The AGM is installed upstream of the turbocharger compressor inlet and downstream of the engine air cleaner housing.
+The GTI Air-Gas Mixer is a variable venturi design and does not utilize a moveable air-throttle.